 If you’ve been tasked with putting together a team to develop your company’s mobile app, you have a few roads to explore.

-- Hire a freelance developer and use your internal team to manage the project
+- Hire a freelance developer and have in-house team members manage the project

 - Hire a mobile app development agency